 Throughout the year, EAC oversees the ongoing recycling efforts of the church and offers environmental education opportunities through Village U, Sunday school classes and displays.

-Under the leadership of EAC, Village Church is certified as an Earth Care Congregation.
+Under the leadership of EAC, Village Church has been certified for eight consecutive years as an Earth Care Congregation.
 Earth Care Congregations is a program sponsored by PC(USA)'s Department of Environmental Ministries.
-Certification means our church is one of 124 Presbyterian Churches nationally that have integrated environmental practices and thinking into its church life by completing projects and activities in the four fields of worship, education, facilities and outreach.
+Certification means our church is one of over 200 Presbyterian Churches nationally that have integrated environmental practices and thinking into its church life by completing projects and activities in the four fields of worship, education, facilities and outreach.
 The purpose of this program is to inspire churches to care for God’s earth in a holistic way by incorporating earth care into their mission and ministry.

 The Environmental Action Committee welcomes your participation.
 We are always looking for new members to join our committee as well as volunteers to help with activities and events.
-We typically meet at 7 p.m. the third Tuesday of every other month at the church.
-Contact Jerry Rees (913-568-4250) or Al Pugsley (913-226-7225) for more information or to learn how you can get involved.
+We typically meet at 7 p.m. the second Tuesday of every month at the church.
+Contact Jerry Rees or Rev. Dr. Rodger Nishioka for more information or to learn how you can get involved.

 Rev. Hallie Hottle Earth Day Gathering Service (Village Church, April 19, 2020)

 Rev. Tom Are sermon The Earth is the Lord’s (a Word about Climate Change (Village Church, Feb.
 10, 2019)

 Rev. Tom Are sermon Meeting the World at My Dinner Table (Village Church, Nov.
 24, 2013)

 Pastor Adam Hamilton sermon What Would Jesus Say About Climate Change?
 (Church of the Resurrection, Jan.
 26, 2020)

 Solar Panels for the Village Church Child & Family Development Center